Härjedalen: Etymology

 The name Härjedalen, from Old West Norse Herjárdalr, literally means the "Valley of the Härje river".
-A Latinized transliteration is Herdalia, although that name is hardly encountered in the English language today.
+A Latinized transliteration is Herdalia although that name is hardly encountered in English today.
 More prominent are derivations such as Herjedalen or Haerjedalen.
-The more prosaic explanation of the name says that the word her or har just means "mound of stones" and refers to stones in the river Härjån.
+The more prosaic explanation of the name is that the word her or har means only "mound of stones" and refers to stones in the river Härjån.